daniellerch/daniellerch.github.io/index-en.md

 lang-suffix: "-en"
 ---

-Hello and welcome to my page.
+Welcome!
 My name is Daniel Lerch and this is a personal site mainly dedicated to **steganography**, the ancient art and science of hidden communication.